 I took a ‘hard hat’ tour of the site in May and this is what I can tell you.

-Firstly, the property is indeed in the glorious old town of Mallorca’s capital, Palma.
+Firstly, the property is in the glorious old town of Mallorca’s capital, Palma.
 From the street, it’s an imposing, honey-coloured stone historic building.
-I believe it’s a mixture of buildings, from a classic palatial mansion house to a convent building.
+I believe it’s a mixture of buildings, including a classic palatial mansion house and even a convent building.
 The ground floor has the main entrance on the street that opens into the courtyard.
 Parts of the house date back to medieval times.
 The first floor has small, elegant balconies, and the top, 4th floor, has a classic Mallorcan gothic gallery with smaller windows set back between columns.
 The picture below was taken in May when I visited.

 One can see the large green space on the satellite image – this is the property’s garden.